manivaradarajan/aistudio/ai-workflow/upanishad-explorer/website/DESIGN.md

 These are the core architectural decisions that must remain constant to ensure the project remains scalable and maintainable.

 1.  **The Schema is the Contract:** All code will be written to conform to the generic JSON schema.
-To support a new text or change its presentation hierarchy, you modify the **data (JSON)**, not the application code.
+To support a new text or change its presentation hierarchy, you modify the **data's structure (JSON)**, not the application code.
+The presence or absence of a `children` array on a node is the primary driver of the UI.

 2.  **The URL is State:** The application is functionally stateless.
 Any view can be perfectly reconstructed just from the URL.
 All navigation actions must result in a URL hash change.

 3.  **Generic Before Specific:** Functions will continue to be written generically.
-Instead of `loadAnuvaka`, we have `loadSection`.
+Instead of `loadAnuvaka`, we have `loadAndRenderSection`.
 Instead of `.mantra-container`, we use `.item-container`.
 This is the key to scalability.

 4.  **Separation of Concerns:** HTML (structure), CSS (style), JavaScript (behavior), and JSON (content) will remain in their own separate files.
 DOM elements are built programmatically in JavaScript for security and maintainability.

 5.  **User Experience is Paramount:** Features should be implemented with both desktop (study) and mobile (reading) use cases in mind.
-Bug fixes, like the mobile scrolling issue, should be prioritized as they directly impact the core reading experience.
+Bug fixes, like mobile scrolling issues or race condition flashes, should be prioritized as they directly impact the core reading experience.